Integration with Cortex Agent

 no

-Database and schema prefix for table references used by the agent as input to and output from graph algorithms.
+Database and schema prefix for tables used as input to graph algorithms.

 The CREATE_AGENT procedure performs the following operations: